MICA-MNI/micapipe/docs/pages/02.flairproc/index.rst

 Fluid attenuated inversion recovery
 ============================================================

-This module performs bias field correction, rescaling, and normalizaiton of T2/FLAIR images.
-The image is then registered to nativepro, then mapped to fsnative, fs-LR, and fsaverage5 surfaces.
+This module performs normalization of the T2/FLAIR images based on the gray and white matter modes.
+The image is then registered to nativepro, then mapped to fsnative, fsLR-5k, fsLR-32k, and fsaverage5 surfaces.

-Normalization of intensities by white and gray matter interface uses `5ttgen <https://github.com/MRtrix3/mrtrix3/blob/master/bin/5ttgen>`_, available via GitHub.

 .. figure:: ./03_sankey_proc_flair.png
    :align: center